Changing ClickHouse® settings at the query level

 yc managed-clickhouse user update --help -

-Set the required parameter values:
+Set the parameter values as needed:

 yc managed-clickhouse user update <username> \ --cluster-name=<cluster_name> \ --settings="<parameter_1_name>=<value_1>,<parameter_2_name>=<value_2>,..."